Cointegration with Occasionally Binding Constraints: Introduction

 To clarify how our work relates to the existing literature on `nonlinear cointegration', and to explain why we have been able to make progress in an area that has previously seemed intractable, we briefly recall the two main strands of that literature.
 One strand (\citealp{Tjo20EctRev}, p.~657) starts from the vector error correction model (VECM) representation of a cointegrated VAR, and introduces nonlinearity into the error correction mechanism; a prototypical model is

 in which the usually linear loadings $\alpha[\beta^{\trans}z_{t-1}]=\alpha\xi_{t-1}$ on the equilibrium errors are replaced by a general nonlinear function.
-In the original `threshold cointegration' conception of this model, due to \citet{BF97IER}, $g$ is piecewise linear, i.e.\ $g(\xi_{t})=\sum_{i=1}^{m}\alpha^{(i)}\indic\{\xi_{t}\in\Xi_{i}\}\xi_{t}$, where each of the $\alpha^{(i)}$'s correspond to different `regimes', and $\{\Xi_{i}\}_{i=1}^{m}$ partitions the domain of $\xi_{t}$; the values of $\{\Gamma_{i}\}$ may also be dependent on (a nominated lag of) $\xi_{t}$, or some other stationary component (such as lags of $\Delta z_{t}$).
+In the original `threshold cointegration' conception of this model, due to \citet{BF97IER}, $g$ is piecewise linear, i.e.\ $g(\xi_{t})=\sum_{i=1}^{m}\alpha^{(i)}\indic\{\xi_{t}\in\Xi_{i}\}\xi_{t}$, where each of the $\alpha^{(i)}$'s correspond to different `regimes'.
+The values of $\{\Gamma_{i}\}$ may also depend on lags of $\xi_{t}$ or $\Delta z_{t}$.
 (For regime-switching versions, including of the smoothed variety, see e.g.\ \citealp{HS02JoE}; \citealp{Saik05JoE,Saik08ET}; and \citealp{Seo11ET}; for versions in which $g$ is allowed to be a more general nonlinear function, but the $\{\Gamma_{i}\}$ matrices are fixed, see \citealp{EM02JTSA}; and \citealp{KR10JoE,KR13ET}).
 Notably, the nonlinearity in such models is wholly confined to the short-run dynamics: as in a linearly cointegrated VAR, there remains a globally defined cointegrating space spanned by the columns of $\beta$ (i.e.\ which is common to all `regimes'), and the limiting common trends remain a (vector) Brownian motion.

 The other strand (\citealp{Tjo20EctRev}, pp.~658--666) takes as its starting point the triangular representation of a linearly cointegrated system, and introduces nonlinearity directly into the common trends, by specifying